stevegeek/vident/README.md

 Vident makes using Stimulus with your [`ViewComponent`](https://viewcomponent.org/) or [`Phlex`](https://phlex.fun) components easier.

+**Note: Vident does not work with ViewComponent 3.0.0.rc2 or later.
+I'm just starting to restructure the project as various gems at which point I will fix that**.
+Looking to split into gems such as `vident-view_component`, `vident-phlex`,  `vident-typed`, `vident-view_component-caching`, `vident-rspec`, `vident-minitest`, `vident-tailwind` etc

 # Motivation

 I love working with Stimulus, but I find manually crafting the data attributes for